 How does South Africa as a destination compare to other countries financially?

 There’s never been a better time, financially, to plan a wedding in South Africa.
 The South African rand’s current, and unfortunate, junk bond status makes South Africa a very favorable destination for a wedding.
+The average wedding cost in South Africa is about 75,000 rand for 80-100 guests, which translates to less than 6,000 American dollars!
+For a more high-end wedding, the price can reach upwards of 130,000 Rand, which still puts you under $9,000!
+Try to find that in the states!

 We found that to put on a high-end wedding in Mexico for 3 days, the same budget allows us to go to south Africa for 8 days with 4 days on safari at really good quality safari lodges and 4 days in cape town.